What is GPA, and why do colleges care about it?

 GPA is weighted by credits, not a simple average of grades.

-The formula, step by step
+The formula, step by step — and feel it for yourself

 Multiply each grade by its credits, sum the results, and divide by total credits.
 That's it.
+Drag the sliders below to see it move.

 Step 1: Convert each letter to a numeric value on your scale.
 For US 4.0 unweighted: A=4.0, B=3.0, C=2.0, D=1.0, F=0.0.
+For the +/− variant, A−=3.7, B+=3.3, etc.

 Step 2: Multiply each numeric grade by the credit hours for that class.
 This produces the class's "quality points."

-Step 5: Divide total quality points by total credits.
-The result is your GPA, capped at the scale's maximum (4.0, 4.3, or 10 depending on the scale).
+Step 3: Sum all quality points across classes.
+Sum all credits across classes.
+Divide quality points by credits — that's your GPA, capped at the scale's maximum (4.0, 4.3, or 10 depending on the scale).

 Regional scales — which one should you use?